afshaan4/opencv_bombing/README.md

   # the third argument is only needed when using sensor mode 1(arduino)
   # with sensor mode 1:
   python3 controller.py -v 2 -s 1 /dev/ttyACM0
-  # sensor mode 2:
+  # sensor mode 2, headless:
-  python3 controller.py -v 2 -s 2
+  python3 controller.py -v 2 -s 2 --headless
   ```

 ## Documentation:

 * **Camera parameters:**
-  all distance and speed measurements depend on knowing the focal length and the
+  All distance and speed measurements depend on knowing the focal length and the
-  pixels per centimeter of your camera, make sure you change these values:
+  pixels per centimeter of your camera, make sure you change these values from
-  `self.focalLen` and `self.pixelsPerCM`
+  `controller.py`:  `self.focalLen` and `self.pixelsPerCM`

 * **The altitude sensor:**
   There are two ways to get altitude readings, an arduino with an ultrasonic